criipto/docs-old/eid-specifics/mitid-ux-reqs.md

 ![MitID default landing page](/images/mitid-landing-page.png)

-<a name="yourapp"></a>
+<a name="webapp"></a>

 ## MitiD branding in your application

 When referring to MitID in your application, web or native alike, you must make sure your language and styling matches the requirements.

+If you are building a native app a few additional requirements must be observed as [described below](#mobileapp).

 Criipto currently provides required assets, such as the MitID logo, upon request.
 ### Call to Action

 When providing a call to action, for example, log in or sign, make sure you follow these requirements:

-- Always use a button or anchor tag, `<a>` or `<button>`, to make sure it is accessible for keyboard navigation and screen readers according to the WCAG 3.0 standard.
+- In web applications, always use a button or anchor tag, `<a>` or `<button>`, to make sure it is accessible for keyboard navigation and screen readers according to the WCAG 3.0 standard.
 - The button must be the right color of blue with the white text.
-See the exact style guide below.
+See the detailed styling below.
 - The button text must be exactly one of the five allowed phrases as listed below.

 The MitID button should be shown with lightly rounded corners: